RedPitaya/RedPitaya/Examples/C/README.md

 When compiling on the target no special preparations are needed.
 A native toolchain is available directly on the Debian system.

-First connect to your board over SSH (replace the IP).
+First connect to your board over SSH (replace the IP, the default password is `root`).
 ```bash
 ssh root@192.168.0.100
 ```